 - a.
-If an Employee or group of Employees elect to present their grievance(s) to the appropriate supervisor without the assistance of the Labor Organization, adjustment of the grievance(s) may not be inconsistent with the terms of this Agreement.
+If an Employee or group of Employees elect to present their grievance(s) to the appropriate supervisorwithout the assistance of the Labor Organization, adjustment of the grievance(s) may not be inconsistent with the terms of this Agreement.
 If a bargaining unit Employee, or a group of bargaining unit Employees elect to process a grievance without Labor Organization assistance, the appropriate supervisor will consult with the HRO-LRS, who will then notify the Labor Organization in writing in advance of grievance proceedings. - b.
 An Employee may be represented by the Labor Organization or choose to represent themselves in any grievance(s) or appeal action.
 Both the Employee and their authorized representative, will be given a reasonable amount of official time to investigate, prepare, and present the grievance(s).
-The Labor Organization retains the right to be present at any grievance or adjusted grievance meeting.

-16.5 Procedure- Employee Grievance.
+The Labor Organization retains the right to be present at any grievance or adjusted grievance meeting. - 16.5 Informal Dispute Resolution Process.
+The settling of problems may be accomplished verbally before going formal.
+At the informal stage, the Employee and the Organization representative should meet with the appropriate Management Official concerned and attempt to resolve the issue(s) that caused the grievance.
+This step is encouraged by both the Agency and the Organization.
+If a settlement cannot be reached verbally to resolve the matter, the formal grievance procedure will then be utilized.
+The time spent in informal dispute resolution will not count towards the established grievance suspense times. - 16.6 Procedure- Employee Grievance.
 If a settlement cannot verbally be agreed to, the following procedure will be used:

 Step 1.
-The grievance will be prepared in writing or electronic format, using the agreed upon current STARC AZ Form 690-1 (see Appendix 1), not later than forty-five (45) calendar days after the grievance took place or forty-five (45) days after oral discussion over the grievance with the supervisor is concluded, whichever is later.
-The grievance will be presented to the appropriate supervisor, through HRO.
-The grievance and the supporting information should be discussed with the supervisor.
-The supervisor will provide a determination of settlement to the individual and the Organization, in writing, within ten (10) working days from the date the grievance is received by HRO.
+The grievance will be prepared in writing or electronic format, using the agreed upon current STARC AZ Form 690-1 (see Appendix 1), not later than forty-five (45) business days after the grievance took place or forty-five (45) business days after oral discussion over the grievance with the supervisor is concluded, whichever is later.
+The grievance will be presented to the Chief of Staff, through HRO.
+The Chief of Staff will provide their decision, in writing, to the grieved individual and the Organization, within ten (10) business days from the date the grievance is received by HRO.